-Staff is recommending that our 2016 budget revenue increase from \$23.3M (projected 2015) to \$24.8M to meet our financial and operational commitments, which represents a 5% increase to rates.
-Staff will recommend a motion for Board approval of this budget at the 11/20/15 board meeting after review and discussion at the 11/19/15 work session.
+Staff is recommending that our 2016 budget revenue increase from \$23.3M (projected 2015) to \$24.8M to meet our financial and operational commitments, which represents an approximate 5% increase to rates.
+The Board motioned and approved the presented budget at the 11/20/15 board meeting after review and discussion at the 11/19/15 work session.
+Board recommended revisions to the budget as discussed above are presented within.